FAQ

 ▶ For a comparison chart of mental health professionals in Ontario: https://www.psych.on.ca/getmedia/a98a6e4d-3cba-49a3-8150-f458cd6c8052/Ont-Mental-Health-Professional-comparison-chart.pdf

 There are many different approaches to therapy.
 No single method works for everyone, and therapists often combine techniques to best meet your individual needs.
+Some people may thrive with structure, homework, and tangible skills, while others may need deep reflections and insights.
 Here’s an overview of some commonly used therapy approaches:

 Cognitive Behavioural Therapy (CBT): Focuses on the connection between thoughts, feelings, and behaviours.
 CBT helps you identify unhelpful thinking patterns and develop practical coping strategies.